-As mentioned above, Germany has suffered in the hands of dictators resulting in war.
+As mentioned above, Germany has suffered at the hands of dictators resulting in war.
 As a result, the country has erected a couple of memorial parks to remember those who lost their lives during this tragic time in the country’s history.
 Such memorial parks include Munich Residenz and West Park.
-Architectural churches include St Peter’s Church, Theatinerkirche church, the Monopteros and Marienplatz Architectural Landmark.
-Most notably, the Asam Church has impressive marking and symbols that date back to a renaissance era.
+Architectural churches include St Peter’s Church, Theatinerkirche church, the Monopteros, and Marienplatz Architectural Landmark.
+Most notably, the Asam Church has impressive markings and symbols that date back to the renaissance era.
 You don’t want to miss it.

 Some of the other best parks in Munich are English Garden, Munchener Tierpark Hellabrunn, Botanischer Garten Muenchen-Nymphenburg, and Theresienwiese.
 Nymphenburg Palace is worth checking out as well.